signalwerk/calendar/readme.md

 ## calendar parser

-Some test to build a human editable and machine readable calendar-list.
+Some test to build a human editable (.txt) and machine readable (.ics) calendar-list.

 You can create a file with dates:
 ```